The interface panel visualizer is a DIY drag-and-drop GUI builder. It hosts controls that send commands to your Arduino sketch. You can use:

-There are three parts to building a custom GUI with MegunoLink:
+There are three parts to a custom user interface:

-- The Interface Panel visualizer: MegunoLink’s run-time view of the user interface.
-Clicking controls sends assigned commands to the Arduino.
+- The interface panel visualizer: the run-time view of the user interface.
+Clicking controls sends commands assigned to controls to the Arduino.

-- The Designer: a separate MegunoLink window for laying out controls and assigning serial commands.
+- The interface panel designer: a separate window for laying out controls and assigning serial commands.

-- A command handler: the code running on your Arduino to receive and process commands received from interface controls.
-Our Arduino Library includes a flexible command handler, which can drop into your Arduino sketch to process commands.
+- The command handler: code running on your Arduino to receive and process commands received from interface controls.

-There are 4 steps to building a new interface:
+There are 4 steps to building a custom user interface:

-- Assign commands in the Designer for MegunoLink to send when buttons and controls are clicked.
+- Assign commands in for MegunoLink to send when buttons clicked or control values changed.

 The Designer Window